 Futons are often affordable and often don't use flame retardants - but look for organic cotton or wool filled.
 Avoid conventional cotton batting which still retains a lot of pesticide.
 Look out for antimicrobial and even added pesticide treatments.

-I have seen silk filled mattresses (which seem to be more affordable in the UK) if you cannot tolerate cotton, wool or latex.
+I have seen silk filled mattresses in the past, though they are hard to locate.
+May be good if you cannot tolerate cotton, wool or latex.